 Talent setting 0.8 V on the potentiometer.
 Videographer: Obtain multiple reusable takes as this will be used later in the protocol

 Shot of screen showing 10 Hz sampling rate and recording started.
+Screenshots 7 - 9

 Next, spike the solution with polystyrene beads to a final concentration of 0.66 picomolar into each electrochemical cell [1] and collect the chronoamperometry data of each cell as previously demonstrated [2-TXT].